How To Get Into A Top Coding Bootcamp September 22, 2020

 This one seems obvious but we often get people who are not even close to being technically ready to start the program.
 There are only so many seats available for a cohort and it is the job of the interviewer to try and figure out the strongest students.
 You won't be able to get a seat based on your professional or academic history, you have to be able to code technical challenges live.
 The only way to do this well is to practice.

 How much practice you need can vary a lot from one student to the next.
 After learning the fundamentals of the language you probably need to practice coding challenges every day for a month or so.
 This can vary a lot from one person to the next but aim for solving around 100 coding challenges, maybe more if you have less technical experience.
-These problems can be found at places like https://www.hackerrank.com/ or https://www.codewars.com/, here is a curated list of 30 problems to study from Rithm School. .
+These problems can be found at places like hacker rank or code wars.
+You can also get a curated list of 30 problems from Rithm School by emailing [email protected].

 Don't race through the problems.